• What is the mission of Hillel of Metro Detroit?

 To be eligible for grants, applicants must be Jewish residents of metro Detroit between 13 and 28 years old and participating in a program for 12 months or less.
 Please note applicant and program eligibility criteria in the guidelines.
 Some restrictions apply.
 Check it out!

-What kinds of scholarships are available for Jewish students?
+• Are there scholarships and tuition assistance available for Jewish students?

 Hillel of Metro Detroit offers the Direnfeld Family Scholarship each year.
 This $500 scholarship is awarded to an undergraduate or graduate student currently enrolled in a metropolitan Detroit university on the basis of academic strength, need, service to the community, and HMD involvement.
 Contact our staff for details on this year’s deadline.